turingschool-examples/frontend-mod-1-prework/section3/README.md

 ## Save your work in Git

-When you are finished with all of the section3 activities, use your terminal to run the following commands in order to save your work to your local git repository.
+When you are finished with all of the `section3` activities, use your terminal to run the following commands in order to save your work to your local Git repository.

 1. `$ git add section3/exercises`
 1. `$ git add section3/questions.md`
-1. Use `git add section3/<filename>` to add all additional files that you created today
+1. Use `git add section3/<filename>` to add the additional file that you created today
 1. `$ git status` - you should see only green filenames - if you see any that are red, continue to `git add` those files until `git status` shows all green files.
 1. `$ git commit -m "Add Day 2 Work"`

 ## Push to Github

 You've save your work to Git on your local machine, but it is not yet accessible through your remote Github repository.
-Push your code to your remote, GitHub, repository.
+Push your code to your remote repository.
 If you don't remember the command, look back at the directions in Sections 1 or 2.

 Visit your GitHub repository to verify the work you did for this section was pushed successfully!